DannyDainton/newman-reporter-htmlextra/.github/ISSUE_TEMPLATE/issue-report.md

 **Collection File**
 If applicable, please provide a sample collection file.
 This will help to reproduce the issue locally and lead to a quicker fix.

-**Version Information:**
+**Version and Platform Information:**
  - Newman Version [e.g. 4.2.3]
- - NPM Package Version [e.g. 1.4.0]
+ - `newman-reporter-htmlextra` Package Version [e.g. 1.4.0]
+ - OS [Windows 10]

 **Additional context**
 Add any other context about the problem here.
+Are you using the reporter from the command line or with a script?
+Are you using the default template or a custom version?